KIMBERLY FURNACE REPAIR

 Homeowners should expect their gas bills to go up in the winter.
 In many cases, home heating accounts for up to 50% of monthly bills, no matter what kind of furnace homeowners have.
 If the utility bill spikes dramatically, though, it could indicate that something is wrong with the furnace.

-Scheduling an inspection and Furnace Repair in Twin Falls, Idaho immediately can bring monthly bills back down to a manageable level.
+Scheduling an inspection and Furnace Repair in Kimberly, Idaho immediately can bring monthly bills back down to a manageable level.
 Plus, fixing the problem now may prevent the need for more substantial repairs later in the season.

 When the furnace itself is producing strange scents, it may be a much more serious problem.
 The unit may have a gas leak.
 Turn off the gas supply and call a technician immediately to avoid potentially serious health and safety concerns like carbon monoxide poisoning.